4SxSANDY/E-Commerce-follow-along/E-Commerce-follow-along/README.md

 ## ⭐ Milestone 28: Create a cancel button :
 -Created a cancel button for cancelling certain products if the product is cancel already this button should not be visible.

+## ⭐ Milestone 29: Creating Paypal account :
+-Creating a paypal account was today's milestone which was completed.

+## ⭐ Milestone 30: Creating Paypal Buttons :
+-Getting a userid inside sandbox account.
+-Implement online payment using PayPal API using the client key created earlier.

+## ⭐ Milestone 31: Installing react-redux :
+-Created a folder store to use react-redux and installed react redux -It will store the user mail inside global state

+## ⭐ Milestone 32: Installing react-redux :
+- Login page we used Dispatch method to store the mail inside global state.
+-In all the remaining pages acc the mail stored in global state using useSelector.
 ---

 This concludes roadmap for our **Ecommerce Follow Along Project**!
 Happy coding! 🚀